-Condensers, like all microphones, require a diaphragm to communicate with sound waves and approximate their movement.
+Condenser microphones like all microphones require a diaphragm to communicate with sound waves and approximate their movement.

-Even though condenser microphones come in many forms, there is a common working principle.
-This principle is accompanied by a few key components condenser microphones share.
+Even though condenser mics come in many forms, there is a common working principle.
+This principle is accompanied by a few key components condenser microphone share.

 - Capsule-based parallel-plate capacitor